LBL-EESA/TECA/doc/rtd/developer.rst

 .. tip::

-    The following tables contain a partial listing of TECA classes.
+    The following tables contain a listing of some commonly used TECA classes.
 The `TECA Doxygen site <doxygen/index.html>`_ is a more complete reference.

 .. include:: _build/rst/generated_rtd_alg.rst